 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online Restricted

 - Level 3 core unit in the Biochemistry and Molecular Biology; Molecular Life Sciences; Biochemistry of Nutrition major sequences

 - Level 3 elective

-- Students are able to (1) gain an understanding of cell function at the biochemical level, including the biochemical basis of cellular malfunctions that lead to stressed or diseased states, e.g. cancer, oxidative stress; (2) develop research skills in cell culture, modern methods of quantitative analysis of gene expression and data collection, analysis and written reporting of results; and (3) acquire skills in literature research, comprehension and analysis of scientific publications and oral and visual presentation of scientific material.
+Students are able to (1) demonstrate an understanding of cell function at the biochemical level, including the biochemical basis of cellular malfunctions that lead to stressed or diseased states, e.g. cancer, oxidative stress; (2) demonstrate research skills in cell culture, modern methods of quantitative analysis of gene expression and data collection, analysis and written reporting of results; and (3) use skills in literature research, comprehension and analysis of scientific publications and oral and visual presentation of scientific material.

-- Indicative assessments in this unit are as follows: (1) two theory examinations (mid-semester and end-of-semester); (2) lab assessment; and (3) an oral presentation of a journal article.
+Indicative assessments in this unit are as follows: (1) final Exam; (2) laboratories; and (3) oral Journal Club Presentation.
 Further information is available in the unit outline.